votersforanimalrights/vfar/wp-content/plugins/social-warfare/readme.txt

 = 3.2.0 (13 AUG 2018) =
 * Shoutout to our Warfare Community beta testers- thank you so much!
 * Created shortcode for Pinterest Image.
-* Created Custom Pinterst Description on a per-image basis.
+* Created Custom Pinterest Description on a per-image basis.
 * Fixed the Total Shares icon/counts not displaying.
 * Fixed many JS related issues on floating and mobile buttons.
 * Fixed an issue where some buttons did not display on some posts (after 'post_updated' fires).